HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 For larger images, where one side is greater than 300px, set the out.width to a pixel number for ideal display in the HTML edition.
-Also, if needed, copy the image, use Photoshop to create a smaller image size, and save with same file name but .pdf ending, … as shown in Figure
+Also, if needed, copy the image, use Photoshop to create a smaller image size, and save with same file name and a .pdf extension for auto-substitution in the PDF output …as shown in Figure
 <a href="#fig:screenshot-tall">2</a>.

 <img src="images/screenshot-tall.png" alt="Using out.width=200 and smaller PDF image size." width="200" />